yeshnadomahwagon25/yeshnadomahwagon25/README.md

 - 🌱 I’m currently learning **React**

+- 👩‍🎓 Looking forward to engage in a computer science postgraduate course

 - 📫 How to reach me **jazznarain27@gmail.com**

 - ⚡ Fun fact **The funniest person you'll ever encounter**